tasteee/datass/README.md

 ])

 function TodoApp() {
-  // Get all todos
+  // Subscribe to all changes to todosStore
-  const allTodos = todosStore.use()
+  // and get the entire store array back. const allTodos = todosStore.use()

-  // Get only completed todos with .use.filter const completedTodos = todosStore.use.filter((todo) => todo.completed)
+  // Subscribe to only completed todos. const completedTodos = todosStore.use.filter((todo) => todo.completed)

-  // Transform todos with .use.map
+  // Subscribe to all changes, but derive something different
+  // from the store as a whole.
   const todoTexts = todosStore.use.map((todo) => todo.text)

   return (